MishraSoumyaMS/defender-docs/defender-office-365/submissions-admin.md

        Select **Next**.

        :::image type="content" source="media/admin-submission-email-block.png" alt-text="Submit a false negative (bad) email to Microsoft for analysis on the Submissions page in the Defender portal." lightbox="media/admin-submission-email-block.png":::
+ > [!NOTE]
+> The tab where you select select :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis** doesn't particularly matter, as long as you set **Select the submission type** to the correct value.

 5. On the second page of the **Submit to Microsoft for analysis** flyout that opens, do one of the following steps:
    - Select **Submit**.